The Bankrate promise

 The bottom line

 While building your credit back up can seem like a daunting task, there is light at the end of the tunnel.
 By continuously implementing responsible financial practices, you can start to rebuild your score.
-You may see some results quickly, but the whole credit repair process may take months or years depending on where you’re starting from.
+You may see some results quickly, but remember that fixing credit scores may take months or years depending on where you’re starting from.
 Remember, though, to focus on good habits from here on out to protect the gains you make so you don’t ever have to look into how to repair your credit again.